Download the 2024 Safe Harbor Guide

 Can I reduce or suspend matching contributions for a QACA safe harbor plan?

-If you’re operating at a financial loss and meet several criteria, you may be able to pause or reduce your matching contributions.
-However, any changes must be uniformly applied to all plan participants.
+If you are losing money and meet specific criteria, you may be able to pause your matching contributions.
+You might also be able to lower them.
+However, you must uniformly apply any changes to all plan participants.

 What are the benefits of matching employee contributions?